ahmedelmetwally74/AutoML-in-Federated-Learning-Context/README.md

 # AutoML for Time Series Data in Federated Learning Context
-## Federated Learning Project

-This project implements a federated learning system where a server coordinates training among multiple clients.
-Each client contributes its local model updates to the server, which aggregates them to produce a global model.

 Federated learning (FL) has emerged as a promising technique for training machine learning models on decentralized data.
 It allows